 The Nesting Stage

 Initial meetings and research are the keys to creating any great product.
 We wanted to fully immerse ourselves into the world of healthcare and understand both the patient’s and doctor’s needs through observation and role-play.
-Noah and Emilio from Robin Healthcare invited us to Sutter Health’s Podiatry Clinic in San Francisco where they revealed beta prototypes set up in a number of exam rooms.
-On-site observation, as well as talking to Robin Healthcare employees, and doctors, allowed us to keep user experience and interaction in mind during the design process.
+Noah and Emilio from Robin Healthcare invited us to Sutter Health’s Podiatry Clinic in San Francisco, where they revealed beta prototypes set up in several exam rooms.
+On-site observation and talking to Robin Healthcare employees, and doctors, allowed us to keep user experience and interaction in mind during the design process.

-Essentially, we knew we would be creating an artificial intelligent assistant, so approachability and friendliness are crucial to maintain a comfortable medical environment.
-We primarily looked to Batman’s famous sidekick, Robin, as a main source of inspiration; in fact, Robin Healthcare’s logo originally derived from this iconic duo, as well as the Robin bird.
-Needless to say, if we’re talking role-playing here, the doctor is Batman, and Robin is…Robin.
+Essentially, we knew we would be creating an artificially intelligent assistant, so approachability and friendliness are crucial to maintaining a comfortable medical environment.
+We primarily looked to Batman’s famous sidekick, Robin, as a main source of inspiration; in fact, Robin Healthcare’s logo was originally derived from this iconic duo and the Robin bird.
+If we’re talking role-playing here, the doctor is Batman, and Robin is…Robin.

 Incubating Ideas: Trial, Error & Solution

-From an engineering standpoint, the main question that lingered upon the creation of Robin was, “How do we preserve patient confidentiality when the device is in use?”
+From an engineering standpoint, the main question that lingered upon Robin’s creation was, “How do we preserve patient confidentiality when the device is in use?”

-Medical professionals requested two main components in Robin’s development; first, a physical lens cover or shade that is easily accessible and noticeable to the patient for reassurance that the video would not selectively record while they disrobe, and second, a visual cue from Robin when the device is turned on or muted.
+Medical professionals requested two main components in Robin’s development.
+First, a physical lens cover or shade that is easily accessible and noticeable to the patient for reassurance that the video would not selectively record while they disrobe, and second, a visual cue from Robin when the device is turned on or muted.
 Additionally, from a personal standpoint and upon observation, we knew that we wanted the device to remain situated on the corner of a tabletop, as opposed to mounted on a wall.
-Ultimately, the biggest challenge we faced was making the device appear seemingly compact due to the internal electrical components, while still maintaining a professional and modern appearance.
-Patient confidentiality is at the forefront of any technological, medical device.
+Ultimately, the biggest challenge we faced was making the device appear seemingly compact due to the internal electrical components while maintaining a professional and modern appearance.
+Patient confidentiality is at the forefront of any technological medical device.
 Because of this, Robin underwent multiple series of iterations to fine-tune these three main aspects.

 Early design revisions had considerations for a hood and shade to mask the lens and stop video recording on the device.
-With this approach, we realized that the user would have to use their fingertips to physically open and close the shade to either cover or expose the camera lens.
-We later found that this would not be an ideal approach because fingertips vary between users and would leave behind fingerprints on the lens.
-In addition, this model required more parts, making it more expensive during the manufacturing stage.
+With this approach, we realized that users would have to use their fingertips to physically open and close the shade to either cover or expose the camera lens.
+We later found that this would not be an ideal approach because fingertips vary between users and leave behind fingerprints on the lens.
+Also, this model required more parts, making it more expensive during the manufacturing stage.

 We also experimented with numerous layouts for the internal components to minimize the device’s overall footprint.
-Audio was crucial and the aperture for the microphone array had to remain invisible without interrupting surfaces and to maximize performance and audio quality.
+The audio was crucial, and the aperture for the microphone array had to remain invisible without interrupting surfaces and to maximize performance and sound quality.

 The final version contained a sheath around the device to mask the lens and stop recording video.
 By twisting the sheath, the user can selectively cover the lens without worrying about fingerprints.
 Magnets help align the aperture in the sheath to the lens while Robin records.

-In terms of the visual cues for turning audio and recording on or off, we utilized a detail vent located at the equator of the device for both audio and ambient LED lighting.
-When Robin is ready to record audio, the vent is illuminated with a blue hue.
-Similarly, when the vent is highlighted with a red hue, Robin stops recording audio.
-Using Robin Healthcare’s logo as inspiration, we also applied feather-gloss details within the vent to help reflect the LED light, giving the device a more charming appearance, as opposed to harsh red or blue.
+For turning audio and recording on or off via visual cues, we utilized a detail vent located at the equator of the device for both sound and ambient LED lighting.
+When Robin is ready to record audio, the vent illuminates with a blue hue.
+Similarly, when the vent illuminates with a red hue, Robin stops recording audio.
+Using Robin Healthcare’s logo as inspiration, we also applied feather-gloss details within the vent to help reflect the LED light, giving the device a more charming appearance than harsh red or blue.

 Bringing Robin Healthcare To Life

 Designing this trusty sidekick was far from an easy feat.
-Through trial and error, we learned to be patient with the process and the pay off was so worth it in the end.
-In its first full year of its official launch, Robin has already made a positive, lasting impact in the medical industry.
+Through trial and error, we learned to be patient with the process, and the pay off was so worth it in the end.
+In the first full year of its official launch, Robin has made a positive, lasting impact on the medical industry.
 Practices that utilize Robin have reportedly saved 460 hours per year in fulfilling administrative duties (Robinhealthcare.com).
-Doctors can now prioritize the patient and give them their undivided attention without the need of completing tedious paperwork at the end of the day.
+Doctors can now prioritize the patient and give them their undivided attention without completing tedious paperwork at the end of the day.
 We can only hope that more practices discover the benefits of having Robin at their service–not just to assist in administrative tasks, but ultimately, to put patients at ease, knowing that their care is the utmost priority.